Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 September 30, 1859

-When Abraham Lincoln gave this speech at the Wisconsin fair, Americans knew him as the rising Republican politician who debated Stephen Douglas.
+When Abraham Lincoln gave this speech at the Wisconsin fair, Americans knew him as the rising Republican politician who debated Stephen Douglas during a U.S. Senate race.
 One year later he would be elected president, and two years after that he signed the bill establishing the U.S. Department of Agriculture.
+In 1859 the fair was held on property now owned by Marquette University.
+You can see a marker commemorating the event at the interesection of 13th Street and Wells Street.

 Compared to his political speeches, this effort suffers from tedium, but it contains interesting passages on free labor and education.
 He exhorted his audience to "prefer free labor, with its natural companion, education."
 He saw agriculture as an opportunity for "cultivated thought," saying, "Every blade of grass is a study; and to produce two, where there was but one, is both a profit and a pleasure."